Jamil997/Random_Projections_master_thesis/README.md

 # Random Projection for Linear Programming

 ## Overview
 This project studies random‐projection methods to reduce constraint dimensions in large LPs and evaluates two recovery algorithms on both feasible and infeasible instance sets.
-This repository is part of my master thesis "Random Projections and Linear Programming".
+This repository is part of my master thesis "Matrix Sketching and Linear Programming".

 ## Model Description